Wasserstein Spatial Depth: Properties of Wasserstein spatial depth

 \subsection{Maximality at the center}

 The set of spatial medians of ${\bf P}$ is defined as

 The following result shows that, under some assumptions, the set of spatial medians which are absolutely continuous with respect to Lebesgue measure has maximum depth. \begin{Theorem} Set $\mathbf{P}\in \mathcal{P}(\mathcal{P}_2(\mathcal{K})) $ for a compact set $\mathcal{K}\subset \R^d$.
-Assume that $\mathbf{P}$ is supported on a finite set $P_1, \dots, P_n$.
+Assume that $\mathbf{P}$ is supported on a finite set $\{P_1, \dots, P_n\}$.
 Then any

-such that $Q\neq P_i $ for all $i=1, \dots, n$ satisfies $\mathrm{SD}(Q; {\bf P})=1$. \end{Theorem} \begin{Remark} We do not know if the set of spatial medians which are absolutely continuous with respect to Lebesgue measure is nonempty.
+such that $Q\neq P_i $ for all $i=1, \dots, n$ satisfies $ {\rm WSD}(Q; {\bf P})=1$. \end{Theorem} \begin{Remark} We do not know if the set of spatial medians which are absolutely continuous with respect to Lebesgue measure is nonempty.
 It is known that, under the setting of Theorem~\ref{Theo:RelationSpatial}, if we assume that $P_i\in \mathcal{P}^{a.c}_2(\mathcal{K})$, the set of geometric means (or barycenters) is a singleton and its unique element belongs to $\mathcal{P}^{a.c}_2(\mathcal{K})$ (see \cite{AlvarezEsteban2016}).
-However, the proof of \cite{AlvarezEsteban2016}, based on a fixed point argument which exploits the strict convexity of the squared Wasserstein distance, does not apply to our setting. \end{Remark}
+However, the proof of \cite{AlvarezEsteban2016}, based on a fixed point argument which exploits the strict convexity of the squared Wasserstein distance, does not apply to our setting. \end{Remark} \begin{Remark} The existence of a point with WSD equal to one has been shown in \cite{you2025wasserstein}. \end{Remark}